 The Preschool Podcast: For Leaders in Early Childhood Education

 The Preschool Podcast, brought to you by HiMama, is a platform for learning from leading professionals in early childhood education.
-If you work in a daycare, childcare or preschool setting, The Preschool Podcast will provide you with both practical advice for managing your organization, center or classroom, as well as thought provoking content and insights about the field of early childhood education.
-Our goal with The Preschool Podcast is to provide knowledge and inspiration to the future leaders of early childhood education by speaking with experienced and insightful leaders in the world of preschool and early learning today.
+If you work in a childcare, preschool or early years setting, The Preschool Podcast will provide you with inspiring and motivational stories, as well as practical advice for managing your organization, center or classroom.
+The goal of the The Preschool Podcast is to provide inspiration and knowledge to the future leaders of early childhood education by speaking with experienced and insightful leaders in the world of preschool and early learning today.

 The Preschool Podcast for all things Early Childhood Education will be released every Tuesday!